Area 5D – Notes.

 ‘Auguste Delfosse’.
 This appears to be a very shy flowering plant and the blooms it does produce are not worth the wait, being small and undistinguished.

 ‘Bonomiana’.
 The register description is formal double, pure white background with bands and speckles of bright carmine.
 Of the sports listed it sounds closest to ‘Bonomiana Nova’.
+It is also producing increasing numbers of solid pink flowers, which could be ‘Bonomiana Rosea’.

 ‘Campsii Alba’.
 The register description is “full, spherical, regular and formed like a perfect rosette.”
 7-8 rows of petals, rounded, close set, regularly imbricated from circumference to centre.
 This could well be right though it is reluctant to open fully.
 Annoyingly, if it is correct, 5B-004 and 5C-003 are not, they being what I have thought of as ‘Campsii Alba’ for many years.